-- 1. Measure Discharge - 2.
+- 1. Measure Discharge (It is OK to deploy HOBO loggers first). - 2.
 Measure background conductivity and collect a background Cl-/Br-sample at each of the four reaeration stations.
-Deploy loggers at Station 1 and 4. - 3.
-Continuous injection of inert gas (e.g., SF_6) and conservative tracer (e.g., NaCl or NaBr) At the same time and location, add inert gas (to account for diffusion) and conservative tracer (to account for groundwater inputs) to the stream.
-Rate of addition depends on stream flow. - a.
+Deploy loggers at Station 1 and 4 within 0.1 m of the sensor set main support.
+Suspend the loggers in the water column using the sensor set infrastructure or other temporary feature (i.e. rebar) rather than placing them on the streambed. - 3.
+Continuous injection of inert gas (e.g., SF6) and conservative tracer (e.g., NaCl or NaBr) At the same time and location, add inert gas (to account for diffusion) and conservative tracer (to account for groundwater inputs) to the stream.
+Rate of either tracer addition depends on stream flow but must NOT change once the experiment begin or the loss rate calculations will be inaccurate. - a.
 SF6 Addition: - 1) Streams with flows of <200 L/s (0.05 0.2 m3/s), receive approximately 100 mL/min. - 2) Most streams <1000 L/s (<1 m3/s) can also receive 100 mL/min.
-In more turbulent streams you may need to Increase gas flow rate, as necessary (Table 8) (i.e., if lab analysis can't detect gas at the bottom of the reach, Science will notify domains). - 3) In a bigger stream (>1000 L/s), increase gas flow to 200-300 ml/min.
+In more turbulent streams you may need to Increase gas flow rate, as necessary (Table 8) (i.e., if lab analysis can't detect gas at the bottom of the reach, Science will notify domains). - 3) In a larger (>1000 L/s), steep, and turbulent streams, you may need increase gas flow to 248 ml/min (scale reading 40), so that the SF6 is still detectable at station 4.
+Please contact Science if you have questions.